GRC Engineering

 Automated tools compare the current state of your environment against the baseline.
 For configuration drift, this means CSPM tools scanning cloud configurations, SIEM platforms analyzing log patterns, and vulnerability scanners checking patch currency.
 For process drift, this means automated evidence collection that flags when expected evidence (approval tickets, review records, test results) fails to appear on schedule.
 For personnel drift, this means identity governance tools that detect access creep, orphaned accounts, and role-permission misalignment.
 For documentation drift, this means change-triggered reviews: any significant system change should trigger a check of whether affected policies and procedures need updating.

-83% of organizations operate with a mixture of manual and automated compliance practices, and only 40% are primarily automated [Drata, 2025].
+Per Drata’s State of GRC 2025, GRC is still a blend of manual (28%) and automated (40%) processes.
 The monitoring layer does not require full automation on day one.
 Start with automated detection for configuration drift (the highest-volume, most detectable type) and scheduled manual checks for the other three types.
 Increase automation as your GRC engineering maturity grows.

 Layer 3: Alerting, Triage, and Remediation